-- 4.3.1 All staff will receive a copy of this Policy and Part 1 and where appropriate, Annex A of KCSIE, and will be required to confirm that they have read and understand these. - 4.3.2 All staff members will undertake appropriate child protection training which will be updated every 3 years and following consultation with the Hounslow Safeguarding Children Board.
+- 4.3.1 All staff will complete online training regarding Keeping Children Safe in Education September 2018 and will have to complete an assessment on this to ensure they understand this document. - 4.3.2 All staff members will undertake appropriate child protection training which will be updated every 3 years and following consultation with the Hounslow Safeguarding Children Board.
 In addition, all staff members will receive safeguarding and child protection updates via staff meetings on a regular basis and at least annually. - 4.3.3 Staff development training will also include training on online safety and Prevent training assessed as appropriate for them by the School. - 4.3.4 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child sexual exploitation, female genital mutilation, cyberbullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 4.3.5 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant skills and knowledge to safeguard children effectively, including staff meetings and professional development reviews.